Ajnasz/hubot-respond/README.md

 `hubot respond to A TEXT with VALUE` - Creates a new respond

+`hubot here respond to A TEXT with VALUE` - Creates a new respond but only for the current room

 `hubot delete respond to A TEXT` - Deletes a respond

 `hubot list responds` - Lists all responds